Australian Border Agencies have increased import regulations for 2018.

 Changes to Fumigation Requirements and Storage Declarations:

-The timeframe for fumigation has changed to allow goods to be treated up to 6 months prior to shipping in some cases.
-As a result, Quarantine now need a storage declaration to cover goods that have been treated prior to containerisation or where there is a period of time between treatment and export of the container.
+The time frame for fumigation has changed to allow goods to be treated up to 6 months prior to shipping.
+In addition, Quarantine now need a storage declaration to cover goods that have been treated prior to containerisation.
+A storage declaration is also required when there is a period of time between treatment and export of the container.

 Increased Inspections for Brown Marmorated Stink Bugs ex Italy:

-Current shipments of new and used vehicles, vessels, machinery and large machinery parts from Italy and USA are the primary target for mandatory inspection and treatment for Brown Marmorated Stink Bugs (season is 1 September 2017 to 30 April 2018 inclusive).
-Shipments ex Italy are being found infested and as a result Quarantine are increasing their monitoring and inspections of goods arriving in Australia from Italy.
+Current shipments of new and used vehicles, vessels, machinery and large machinery parts from Italy and USA are the primary target for mandatory inspection and treatment for Brown Marmorated Stink Bugs.
+The current season is 1 September 2017 to 30 April 2018 inclusive.
+Quarantine are increasing their monitoring and inspections of goods arriving in Australia from Italy.

-Importers and suppliers of Breakbulk, FCL and FCX shipments of risk material from the US and Italy, must be fumigated prior to shipment.
-Otherwise these will require mandatory treatment in Australia.
+Importers and suppliers of Breakbulk, FCL and FCX shipments of risk material from the US and Italy must be fumigated prior to shipping.
+Alternatively goods will require mandatory treatment in Australia.

 More information is available at http://www.agriculture.gov.au/import/industry-advice/2018/04-2018